MAST Tutorial

 Fortunately, it's easy to set the name and description of the mission.

-Once you've changed these to fit what you want, we can close description.txt and open story.mast instead:
+Once you've changed these to fit what you want, close description.yaml and open story.mast:

 # Use for startup logic